IHE/ITI.PCF/input/pagecontent/volume-1.md

 | canonical URI | Definition |
 |---------------|----------- |
 `https://profiles.ihe.net/ITI/PCF/Policy-basic-normal` | Permit for clinicians that have authorization for Treatment use, but does not authorize other access.
 This presumes that basic user access control can differentiate legitimate clinical users.
-`https://profiles.ihe.net/ITI/PCF/Policy-all-normal` | Permit for all authorized users.
+`https://profiles.ihe.net/ITI/PCF/Policy-all-normal` | Permit for all authorized uses.
 This presumes that basic user access control will only allow authorized users and purpose of use.
-`https://profiles.ihe.net/ITI/PCF/Policy-break-glass-only` | Deny for all authorized users, except when the user is a clinician with authorization to declare a medical patient-safety override (aka Break-Glass).
+`https://profiles.ihe.net/ITI/PCF/Policy-break-glass-only` | Deny for all use, except when the user is a clinician with authorization to declare a medical patient-safety override (aka Break-Glass).
 `https://profiles.ihe.net/ITI/PCF/Policy-deny` |  Deny all.
 {: .grid}

 Other overarching policies may also be implemented, but their behavior is not defined in PCF.

-The operational environment chooses which of these policies they will use, so in operational use only one of these is in effect.
+The operational environment chooses which of these policies they will use, so in operational use only one of these is in effect as the "implicit policy".

+The definition of permitted use nor how break-glass is declared is defined here, but is a policy expectation of the environment and is expected to be configured into the IUA authorization decisions and enforcement.

 Implicit Option has no ability to have Patient specific parameters.
 When Patient specific parameters are needed, then Explicit options are required.